AD | This project is in collaboration with Gorilla Glue, but all opinions are my own

-One of the wonderful things about Lego Minifigures is that their hands can actually grip things.
-I’ve used the Lego Minifigures in the past to make push pins to hold LED wire into a cool wall decoration for my son’s room.
+One of the wonderful things about Lego Minifigures is that their hands can grip things.
+I’ve used the Lego Minifigures to make push pins to hold the LED wire into a cool wall decoration for my son’s room.

-I thought I would utilize this unique feature by making a fun changeable Lego Minifigure frame.
+I thought I would utilize this unique feature by making a fun changeable Minifigure DIY Lego picture frame.

 These fun Lego photo frames will make a lovely gift, especially for Father’s Day.
-I know my husband would be thrilled to receive one, especially if I put a special family photo in it.
+My husband would be thrilled to receive one, especially if I put a special family photo.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.